 Gower Holiday Cottages

-Many of our guests contact us because they are looking for a holiday cottage on or near the Gower Peninsula but are not sure where is the best place to stay.
-Our cottages are located on a farm, just to the north of the Peninsula.
+Our Gower cottages are located on the historic Plas Cilybebyll estate, just to the north of the Peninsula.
 This location afford many benefits to our guests.
-Not only do our cottages come with over 100 acres of beautiful private grounds but they are could not be better places for accessing many other hightlight sof South Wales such as the Brecon Beacons and.
+Not only do our cottages come with over 100 acres of beautiful private grounds but they are could not be better places for accessing many other highlights of South Wales, which makes them very popular with those interested in Brecon Beacons Cottages also.
+Our location means you get the best of both worlds – beaches and coastline one day, countryside and mountains the next!

 Examples of a more ancient history are also common.
 The famous Arthur’s Stone is a must for anyone with an interest in prehistory, and is one of the most impressive chambered tombs still standing anywhere in the UK.